Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 See event listings and more articles in this edition of Agri-News: November 15, 2021 issue

 Crop market demand

-‘Weekly updates from the Canadian Grain Commission (CGC) provide useful crop market demand information,’ says Neil Blue, provincial crops market analyst with Alberta Agriculture, Forestry and Rural Economic Development.
+‘Weekly updates from the Canadian Grain Commission (CGC) provide useful crop market demand information,’ says Neil Blue, provincial crops market analyst with the Alberta government.
 ‘The Canadian Grain Commission numbers include only movement of bulk crops through facilities licensed by the CGC, so exclude container movement of crops as well as overland crop movement to the U.S.’

 The latest CGC numbers on Canadian crop movement from August 1 through October 31 show producer deliveries for most crops are lower due to reduced carryover into this crop year and the drought-reduced crop.
 The notable exception is barley.
 Crop year to date barley deliveries into licensed facilities are 1.86 million tonnes compared to 1.48 million tonnes a year ago.

 Countering the reduction in available crop supplies are the early completion of harvest and the historically attractive crop prices.